kanui624/mem/README.md

 - Ruby on Rails for all other CRUD operations
 - Heroku for hosting

 Mem was not designed responsively as that was not a requirement, so it's best fit for a 15" laptop like the one I built it on.
-With that said, fully understanding the fundamentals of building a backend API, testing it, and getting it to talk to a relational database was what this project was centered around.
+With that said, fully understanding the fundamentals of building a backend API, testing it, and getting it to talk to a relational database is what this project was centered around.